Updated April 2026

 How to Choose Cyber Insurance

-Start by understanding your digital risk profile - what data you hold, which systems you depend on and what a cyber event would actually cost your business.
+Begin by assessing your digital risk profile - what data you hold, which systems your business depends on and what a cyber event would actually cost.

 Professional Services & Consultants

-Often hold client data and provide advice.
-Privacy liability, incident response and professional indemnity extensions may be relevant.
+Often hold sensitive client data and provide professional advice.
+Privacy liability, incident response and professional indemnity extensions may be particularly relevant.

 Retail & E-commerce

-Payment card data and customer PII create breach risk.
+Payment card data and customer personal information create breach exposure.
 Business interruption from system outages can directly affect revenue.

 Tech, SaaS & IT Services

-Third-party liability is often a focus because clients may claim for losses caused by a security failure in your platform or services.
+Third-party liability is frequently a priority because clients may bring claims for losses caused by a security failure in your platform or services.

-Identify what personal, financial or health data your business holds
+Identify what personal, financial or health data your business stores or processes

-Assess which systems, if disrupted, would stop you trading
+Assess which systems, if disrupted, would prevent you from trading

-Check whether your clients or contracts require cyber cover
+Check whether clients or contracts require you to hold cyber cover

-Compare incident response panels - speed and quality matter
+Compare incident response panels - speed and quality can matter more than premium

 Review waiting periods and sub-limits on key cover sections